BRIDAL FABRICS; OUR KNOWLEDGE & EXPERIENCE

 Guipure is a Venetian style mostly made from cotton shows a heavier look and feel.
 Used mostly for a geometric appeal with a raised feel.

-Lyon lace is a heavy set structure made from a corded threading, a heritage look that is still a popular choice moving forward in 2019 with many designers.
+Lyon lace is a heavy set structure made from a corded threading, a heritage look that is a popular choice moving forward with many designers.